Ultimate Tossa de Mar Guide: What to See, Eat & Do

 Why visit Tossa de Mar?

+We came to Tossa for a beach escape after a busy family trip to Barcelona, but quickly fell for the charms of the Old Town.
 Step away from the eateries along the neighbouring beach and into its cobbled streets and you’ll find yourself in a little slice of a fairytale from bygone days.
-Inside the walls you’ll find charming streets which have changed little over time.

 Some links on this site are affiliate links.
 We may earn a small commission if you book through them, at no extra cost to you.
 If you choose to buy through them, you support us to continue creating free travel guides.
 Thank you